-On the night of the 1911 census he was a visitor, (occupation stockbroker) at 82 Shaftesbury Avenue, the home of one Charles James Finucane Draper, member of a St. Helier, Jersey, artistic family (his grandfather was the James Finucane landscape painter).
+On the night of the 1911 census he was a visitor, (occupation stockbroker) at 82 Shaftesbury Avenue, the home of one Charles James Finucane Draper, “living on private means”, a member of a St. Helier, Jersey, artistic family (his grandfather was the James Finucane landscape painter).
 In 1916 William was serving with the Air Force.
-From at least 1924 until 1935 her was living at 8 Chichele Mansions, in Cricklewood, with his mother Charlotte Wilhelmina and his friend Charles Finucane Draper.
+From at least 1924 until 1935 he was living at 8 Chichele Mansions, in Cricklewood, with his mother Charlotte Wilhelmina and his friend Charles Finucane Draper.
 Other members of the Valentin family also lived in the same mansion block at times.
 Charles was a musician, a violinist, and composed the music and accompanied a number of the hit songs of the day.
-Assuming they shared a passion for the arts, this might tally with the presence of W.B.
+Assuming WB and Charles shared a passion for the arts, this might tally with the presence of W.B.
 Valentine at the annual meeting of the Critics Circle in 1939.

-Uncle Basil William died of pneumonia in 1916, and his second wife later that year, but so far I am supposing that his nephew William Basil Valentin was known to the other guests from South Wales on his table, notably Mrs. J. Bell Finlay and A.E.
+Uncle Basil William died of pneumonia in 1916, and his second wife later that year.
+I am supposing that his nephew William Basil Valentin was known to the other guests from South Wales on his table, notably Mrs. J. Bell Finlay and A.E.
 Harrison.
-The link is no stronger than that, and William Basil had died almost two decades earlier, but it is the best we have and is quite credible.
-Llanelly is to the West of course, near Swansea, the Finlays and Harrisons coming from the Newport/Cardiff side.
+The link is no stronger than that, and William Basil had died almost two decades earlier.
+Llanelli is to the West of course, close to Swansea, whilst the Finlays and Harrisons lived on the Newport/Cardiff side.

 WHAT WB DID NEXT

-More of whatever he was already doing.
-At some point he, his mother and Charles Finucane moved to Brighton (Charles’ family at one point lived in Eastbourne) and all lived at Flat 4, 12 Sussex Square.
-William assigned his estate to his friend Charles, though if he had not survived, to his cousin Lilian Mary Hoar, daughter of his aunt Helen Constance Bianca Hoar née Valentin.
-He did have two male cousins, Edward Hoar and Deric Valentin (who married three times).
+At some point WB, his mother and Charles Finucane moved to Brighton and all lived at Flat 4, 12 Sussex Square, the smart large square facing the sea.
+William assigned his estate to his friend Charles, though if Charles had not survived, to his cousin Lilian Mary Hoar, daughter of his aunt Helen Constance Bianca Hoar née Valentin.
+Lilian in fact was a music teacher in a girls’ school in the same Sussex Square, at nos.
+23-25.
+WB did have two male cousins: Edward Hoar, who emigrated to the USA/Canada; and Deric Valentin (who married three times).

 William Basil Stanley Valentin died at the age of 68 on 6th September 1950.
 I hope we learn more of him.
 His friend Charles died two years later, on 24th September 1952.